 Form 1 1/2-inch balls with your hands and set meatballs on a tray lined with parchment paper.
 Once they’re all formed, place the tray in the fridge for at least 30 minutes to firm up and cool before pan frying.

 Preheat oven to 425°F.

 Wipe your skillet clean of any residue from sautéing the onions.
-Heat it over medium heat with 2 tablespoons of olive oil coating the pan evenly on the bottom.
-Once hot place meatballs just slightly spaced apart in the skillet and brown on one side for about 1 to 2 minutes.
+Heat it over medium heat with 2 tablespoons of olive oil, coating the pan evenly on the bottom.
+Once hot, place meatballs just slightly spaced apart in the skillet and brown on one side for about 1 to 2 minutes.
 Do not overcrowd.
-Depending on the size of your pan you may need to do these in 2 batches.
+Depending on the size of your pan, you may need to do these in 2 batches.

-Pour about 1/2 the sweet & sour sauce into the skillet and place meatballs in the sauce slightly spaced apart.
+Pour about 1/2 the sweet and sour sauce into the skillet and place meatballs in the sauce slightly spaced apart.
 Then take a spoon or brush and coat the tops of the meatballs with sauce from the remaining amount.
 Leave about 2 tablespoons of sauce to coat just before serving once out of the oven.

 Bake for 15 minutes.

-After removing the skillet from the oven brush the remaining sauce on the meatballs and garnish with snipped chives.
-Serve immediately either with toothpicks and guests can take meatballs right out of the pan or scoop with spoons onto plates.
+After removing the skillet from the oven, brush the remaining sauce on the meatballs and garnish with snipped chives.
+Serve immediately either with toothpicks and guests can take meatballs right out of the pan, or scoop with spoons onto plates.